siberianfox/g2wiki/Digital-IO-(GPIO).md

   - The pins need to have the capabilities necessary to support those functions.
 Beyond the obvious of an input not being an output, we have some functions that need PWM output capability, such as Spindle Speed.
 - Some functionality will simply NOT be reconfigurable.
 We cannot reassign motor pins, for example.
 All functions that are related to a "tool" should be reassignable, as well as some functions that are general, such as coolant.

+##IO Primitives
-**IO Primitives** - types of inputs or outputs and some of their properties:
+Types of inputs or outputs and some of their properties:

-- *Digital Input "Pin"*
+### Digital Input "Pin"
-  - May be a physical pin, or the output from an internal "signal"
+- May be a physical pin, or the output from an internal signal
 - The "pin" is configured in JSON via `di`_N_
 - The value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `in`_N_
   - Reads as boolean `True` or `False`
   - The value is read-only (`in`_N_ cannot be written)
   - The value is conditioned - i.e. it's deglitched, debounced or whatever conditioning the board provides
 - May be disabled.
 Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Value of -1). _(Throw a warning? -- probably not)_
 - Disabled pins, when read, will always read `-1`. _(note: was `False`)_
 - Inputs may have immediate actions that will occur as well as any assigned function _(i.e. actions that are bound to the actual pin firing interrupt - this is needed for some time-sensitive operations)_
 - Inputs may be associated with a specific function.
 The will then be accessed as a member of that function
 - Inputs may alternately be associated with a specific tool.
 They will then be accessed as a member of that tool
   - For example, if not associated with a tool but assigned function `in1`, it can be accessed as `{in1:n}`
   - If associated with tool 3, then it can be accessed as `{t3{in1:n}}`
   - If the machine is currently loaded with tool 3 (with `M6`), `{in1:n}` acts like `{t3{in1:n}}`
 - Digital inputs can be waited on with `M101`

    ***Configuration Values***